johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 ## Variable-Length Encoding

 Suppose there are three possibilities: A (50%), B (25%), and C (25%).
 Before I find out which one it is, we come up with an efficient encoding scheme that minimizes the *expected* number of bits I need to communicate it to you.
-We do this by assigning fewer bits to more probable cases:
+We do this by assigning fewer bits to more probable possibilities:

 - A: 0
 - B: 10